whosonfirst/whosonfirst-boundaryissues-www/docs/offline-tasks.md

 ./bin/publish omgwtf hello
 ```

+Did you see anything come through on the subscribe end of things?
+Ok, then let's check that other things are working.

-2. Check the Logstash service logs for error messages
+* Check the Logstash service logs for error messages
-3. Check the logged messages to see if they got through
+* Check the logged messages to see if they got through
-4. Try a running minimal test script in the `whosonfirst-boundary-issues/bin` folder:
+* Try a running minimal test script in the `whosonfirst-boundary-issues/bin` folder:

 ```
 <?php